Crackdown 3: All the latest news

-Crackdown 3 is a huge Xbox One exclusive.
-Ever since the console launched in 2013 we’ve been awaiting another adventure into the cel-shaded metropolis of destruction.
-Microsoft first revealed the third entry at E3 2014, but the company has been worryingly silent about the game for a long time, leaving fans awaiting any slither of news since we last saw the game in 2015.
+Crackdown 3 is a huge Xbox One exclusive, but one that has been worryingly quiet for a while.
+Ever since the console launched in 2013 we’ve awaited another adventure in the cel-shaded metropolis of destruction.
+Microsoft first revealed the third entry at E3 2014, but have seen little since, leaving fans awaiting any slither of news since we last saw the game in 2015.